10 am – 2:30 pm EST

 This four hour introductory workshop demonstrates IWT’s foundational writing-based teaching practices, with emphasis on their application to texts and concepts in different subject areas.
 The central focus is modeling lively and collaborative ways to use writing to explore texts, pose questions, and scaffold discussions of complex concepts by connecting seemingly disparate sources.
 The workshop is multidisciplinary, drawing on a mix of literary, historical, and scientific texts.
 Working together, we consider how writing-to-learn practices can transform how our students navigate challenges, develop agency, and share in the joy of discovery.

-The Quest in the Question: Crafting Prompts for Writing-Based Learning
+The Quest in the Question: Crafting Prompts for Writing-Based Learning (Waitlist only!)

 Students can spot a question with a right answer from a mile away.
 At the same time, an entirely open-ended prompt can leave students unsure as to whether their responses matter.
 Between these poles exists a world of open-ended yet purposeful inquiry.
 In this four-hour workshop, we will respond to, reflect upon, and design “odd-angled” prompts that foster writing-based learning.
 Rather than inviting students to lead with argument or opinion, an odd-angled prompt guides students (and teachers) to write probingly and playfully, often drawing on the text itself for the terms of inquiry.
 During a time of curiosity and concern about AI’s influence upon students’ learning, we will consider how authoring our own questions can empower the work of education and self-education.
 This workshop will examine how odd-angled prompts can create generative uncertainty rather than quick answers and support risk-taking as learners engage with texts, language, and one another.